blackberry/WebWorks-Samples/UIExamples/README.md

 1. In order to use the spinner on the Input Control Examples [you require the assiciated SpinnerControl extension](https://github.com/blackberry/WebWorks-Community-APIs/tree/master/Smartphone/SpinnerControl)

-## TODO
+## TODOs and Known Issues

+* There are some focus based navigation mode issues that still need to be resolved
+* Fix the screen height issue where the bottom of the screen shows the app background color
-* Fix the layout issues with Pill Buttons
+* Fix the layout issues with Pill Buttons on BB6+
-* Fix the layout issues with Tabs
+* Fix the layout issues with Tabs on BB6+
 * Fix the layout issues on input controls for BB6+
 * Add input controls from raw HTML/CSS to webworks.js and webworks.css
 * Add buttons from raw HTML/CSS to webworks.js and webworks.css